 Hardware Architecture

 DVP runs on Amazon Web Services (AWS) GovCloud, and therefore exists solely on virtualized hardware running in the cloud.
 The AWS product that provides virtualized hardware is called the Elastic Compute Cloud, or EC2.
-On EC2.

 DVP integration’s code and testing progression begins in the MVI development environment and advances to the MVI SQA environment, and MVI production environment.
 Change control and quality requirements are met and approved by IdM SMEs in each environment before DVP is allowed to advance/connect to the next environment.